greim/ng-falcor/recipes.md

 ## Detail Page

 A detail page displays a single item, such as a user, product, or post.
-It would typically have a userstate identifier taken from the client's URL, which is used to lookup the item in question.
+It would typically have an identifier taken from the client's URL, which is used to lookup the item in question.
 We'll explore two scenarios, user profile and product detail.

 ### User Profile